Soaking in atmospheric electricity

 Ruhnke noted that fair weather conditions also are affected by the magnetosphere in the polar regions where the Earth's magnetic field leaves the upper atmosphere exposed to space.
 While many people have tried to link solar activity to terrestrial weather, he noted that no conclusive link has been found.

-45th Weather Squadron at Patrick AFB,
+45th Weather Squadron at Patrick AFB, lightning reference page.

 National Severe Storms Laboratory, Norman, OK